 A good rule of thumb is to toss two pounds of cut vegetables with one tablespoon of oil.
 It’s ok to use more though.
 Just be sure the veggies are all oiled up nicely.

-I am all for saving on dish washing and in our recipe for sheet pan chicken dinner the potatoes went into a plastic bag with oil.
-The bag was closed and the bag massaged until the veggies have a coating of oil.
+I am all for saving on dishwashing and in our recipe for sheet pan chicken dinner the potatoes went into a plastic bag with oil.
+The bag was closed and massaged until the veggies were coated.
 The bag gets tossed out!
 No extra bowl to wash, no messy hands.
 Or, you could just put those veggies in a bowl, drizzle with oil and get your clean hands in there.

+This is a fast and easy dinner all in one pan.
 So, why not try this sheet pan chicken dinner tonight and make cooking week-night dinners great again!
+We have more sheet pan dinners to make your meal prep fast and easy.

 CHECK OUT THESE RECIPES: